uxdxdev/uxdxdev.github.io/content/blog/staff-plus-engineering-initiatives-how-to/index.md

 1\.
 Assess Priority Based on Vision:
 - Start by evaluating the priority of potential engineering initiatives in alignment with your group's overall vision and goals.
-- Understand how each initiative contributes to the long-term success and mission of the organization.
+- Understand how each initiative contributes to the long-term success and mission of the organisation.

 2\.
 Select the Top-Priority Problem:
 - Identify and select the most critical problem or opportunity that needs immediate attention.